analoghan/TourneyControl/USER_GUIDE.md

 #### Ring Status Buttons

-At the top of your ring controls, you'll see two important buttons:
+At the top of your ring controls, you'll see three important buttons:

 **Ring Open** (Green)
 - Click this when your ring is available and not running an event
 - When active, all event options will be hidden
 - Use this during breaks or when waiting for competitors
+- Cannot be activated while a ring is in progress

-**Judges Needed** (Red)
+**Judges Needed** (Orange)
 - Click this if you need assistance from tournament staff
 - This will alert staff on their dashboard
-- Staff will see your ring highlighted in red
+- Staff will see your ring highlighted in orange

+**RTTL Needed** (Dark Red)
+- Click this if you need RTTL (Ring To The Line) assistance - HIGHEST PRIORITY
+- This creates a flashing dark red alert on staff dashboard
+- Use for urgent situations requiring immediate attention
+- Staff will see your ring at the top of their alert list

 #### Setting Up an Event